45+ Years on the Road to Heaven!

 I am Satisfied

 Historians probably don’t rank my life-changing, destiny-altering experience very high in their analysis of noteworthy events in 1969.
 That’s okay.
-It may never make it to the history books of this world but the Bible tells me my name is recorded in God’s book in Heaven and will never be erased.
+It may never make it to the history books of this world, but the Bible tells me my name is recorded in God’s book in Heaven and will never be erased.
+Yes, of course, the last line in the 1969 sign was added – by guess who?

 No matter who you are or what you have done and regardless of your beliefs or religion, Christ is available to you.
 The inner peace and permanent joy for which you are seeking is found in Christ alone.